 Working with a somatic-based depth-oriented therapist is about learning to be more present with your inner world which allows you to be more present in your life.
 It’s about discovering your strengths and expanding your sense of self.

 Freud spoke of repetition compulsion as destructive and limiting behavioural patterns learned in childhood and carried into the future.
 Therapy can bring our patterns to light, help us close repetitive mind loops and interrupt patterns of inner criticism and self-doubt.

-You may not identify as having trauma at all and yet you've hidden parts of yourself to be accepted, rationalized things that just didn't feel right to you or you continue to minimize your own inner going-ons and put others' needs first.
+You may not even identify as having any trauma, and yet you've hidden parts of yourself to be accepted, rationalized things that just didn't feel right to you or you continue to minimize your own inner going-ons and put others' needs first.

-I work with Depth Psychology, Mindfulness and Focusing because it’s in the now that we can center ourselves in order to draw on our resilience and find a greater sense of empowerment in our lives.
+I work with Depth Psychology, Mindfulness and Focusing because it’s in the now that we can center ourselves in order to draw on our resilience, explore unknown parts of our experience and find a greater sense of empowerment in our lives.